IsacLima7/Learn-Python-at-Impacta-Tecnologia-College/README.md

-In this repository I will put everything I learn in college
+"In this repository I will put everything I learn in college"

-Separei em tres pastas:
+I separated it into three folders:

 - daily activities
 (o que eu aprendendo em cada aula)